csongorszasz/snanomaly/PLANS.md

 ### Possibilities for improvement
 1. ~~!
 Handle upper limits differently from normal observations~~
 2. ~~!
 Cut down fitting interval or do something so that distant observations don't affect the predictions~~
-3. !
-Add ignored upper limits colored in black
+3. ~~!
+Add ignored upper limits colored in black~~
-4. !
-Add black outline to interpolation plots
+4. ~~!
+Add black outline to interpolation plots~~
-5. !
-Modify the legend in the interpolation plots so that it doesn't overlap the light curves
+5. ~~!
+Modify the legend in the interpolation plots so that it doesn't overlap the light curves~~
 6. !
+Fix formatting of y axes text in light curve plot
+7. !
 Experiment with ARD for GPR hyperparameter setting
-7. !
+8. !
 Experiment with Grid Search and similar methods for KRR for hyperparameter setting
-8. Calibrate magnitude using zero-point magnitudes (m_calibrated = m_instrumental - m_zeropoint)
+9. Calibrate magnitude using zero-point magnitudes (m_calibrated = m_instrumental - m_zeropoint)
    - difficult because not every observation comes with zero-point information
-9. Convert count rate to flux
+10. Convert count rate to flux
-10. Convert flux density to flux
+11. Convert flux density to flux
-11. Involve spectral data in the outlier detection
+12. Involve spectral data in the outlier detection